Subject Pronouns

 Generic or Impersonal 'You'

 In addition to being used as a personal pronoun, 'you' can also be used as an impersonal pronoun in certain contexts.
 In this case, it does not address or refer to a specific person, but rather represents a general law or situation.
 By using 'you' as an impersonal pronoun, speakers and writers can make their language more concise and avoid the use of passive voice or other more complex constructions.
-Look at these examples:
+Look at this example:

 In this example, 'you' refers to all the people in general.